postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 The mock URL includes the ID for the mock and the path for the request with a saved example.

-If you save your mock URL to a variable, you can reference it across requests—for example if you have a production server and a mock server, you could have an [environment](/docs/sending-requests/managing-environments/) for each one with the same variable name in each for the mock URL—with your requests using the variable, you can then switch between the two environments.
+If you save your mock URL to a variable, you can reference it across requests—for example if you have a production server and a mock server, you could have an [environment](/docs/sending-requests/managing-environments/) for each one with the same variable name in each for the mock URL.
+With your requests using the variable, you can then switch between the two environments.

 > You can also retrieve your mock ID from the [Postman API](https://documenter.getpostman.com/view/631643/JsLs/?version=latest#018b5d62-f6fc-f752-597e-c1eb4bb98d24)

-When you **Send** a request to your mock server URL it will send back one of the examples you added to the request with the same path and method ([you can provide multiple examples](/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples/) and Postman will return the one that matches your request configuration most closely).
+When you **Send** a request to your mock server URL it will send back one of the examples you added to the request with the same path and method. ([You can provide multiple examples](/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples/) and Postman will return the one that matches your request configuration most closely).

 > Your Postman account gives you a limited number of free mock server calls per month.
 Check your [usage limits](https://go.postman.co/usage).